aridjayarecipes/cutesrecipes.web.app/content/post/2616-simple-way-to-make-favorite-tako-potato-salad.md

 1. Get  shiso

 My go-to recipe for classic, creamy, zesty, Southern potato salad.
 My classic potato salad recipe is made with tender potatoes, hard-boiled eggs, mayonnaise, yellow mustard, apple cider vinegar and a special blend of seasonings.
-It&#39;s the best best potato with egg ever!
+It's the best best potato with egg ever!
 Find the best potato salad recipes listed first so you find the recipe you want fast.

 <!--inarticleads2-->